Samsung chief's 'trial of the century' to start next week

 Samsung Group declined to comment but has denied wrongdoing.

-Among the charges against Lee are pledging bribes to a company and organizations tied to Park's confidant, Choi Soon-sil, the woman at the center of the scandal, to cement his control of the smartphones-to-biopharmaceuticals business empire.
+Among the charges against Lee are pledging bribes to a company and organisations tied to Park's confidant, Choi Soon-sil, the woman at the centre of the scandal, to cement his control of the smartphones-to-biopharmaceuticals business empire.

 The funding also included Samsung's sponsorship of the equestrian career of Choi's daughter, prosecutors say.